 There are two basic kinds of backs: those with a tight cover or those with loose cushions.
 You can choose whichever look appeals to you, but if you are looking for comfort, cushions do make the chair a little cozier.
 You can also choose a combination—a chair with a tight back and a cushioned seat or the other way around.
 Additional pillows along the back can have several functions:

 - Make the seat shallower

-Arms can be upholstered or not.
-They can be either wood or metal or some other material.
-They may also have padding on the top, while the rest is exposed.
-Sit down and test a chair to see if you can place your arms the way you like to, or if a particular style feels awkward.
+Arms come in many styles.
+They can be upholstered or hard and can be made of wood or metal or some other material.
+Or, the arms can be padded on the top while the rest is exposed.
+When testing a chair, pay attention to whether your arms rest naturally on the chair arm or feel awkward.